jamesalmeida/tesla-infotainment/README.md

 - Realistic 3D model of Tesla Model Y. Try opening the trunk and frunk!
 - Interactive infotainment system simulation.
 Play a podcast, adjust the volume, etc.
-- Put the car in reverse and see what's behind you!
+- Put the car in reverse (Click the R) and see what's behind you!
-- Try navigating on the map and turning on traffic.
+- Try searching on the map.
+Turn on traffic or different map styles.
+- Check out the keyboard shortcuts below for more controls.
-- Responsive design for various screen sizes.
-Works best on desktop but try it out on your phone in landscape mode too.
+- Working on more responsive design for various screen sizes.
+Works best on desktop but you can try it out on your phone in landscape mode too.
 - Adding features periodically.
 Leave a feature request in the issues section ^_^

 ## Keyboard Shortcuts